The Best Comfort Food from Every State

 Florida: Macadamia Key Lime Pie

 “I make Key lime pie at least four times a month during summer, it’s so refreshing.
 The shortbread crust adds richness.” —Brynn LeMaire, Gueydan, Louisiana.
-Find out the best pie recipe from every state.

 Hawaii: Grilled Huli Huli Chicken

 “I got this grilled chicken recipe from a friend while living in Hawaii.
 It sizzles with the flavors of brown sugar, ginger and soy sauce.
 Huli means ‘turn’ in Hawaiian.
 This sweet and savory glaze is fantastic on pork chops, too.” —Sharon Boling, San Diego, California Here’s what you should know before you take a vacation to Hawaii.

 “Having grown up on a dairy farm in Holland, I love our country life here in Idaho’s “potato country.”
 My favorite potato soup originally called for heavy cream and bacon fat, but I’ve trimmed down the recipe.” —Gladys DeBoer, Castleford, Idaho

 “Since I live near Chicago, I’ve managed to sample more than my share of deep-dish pizzas.
 This recipe lets you re-create the best of my town—right in your town!” —Lynn Hamilton, Naperville, Illinois.
 Here are the best tourist attractions in every state that you won’t pay a cent for.

 “I absolutely love sugar cream pie, especially the one that my grandma made for me.
 Here in Indiana, we serve it warm or chilled.” —Laura Kipper, Westfield, Indiana